rule

 Text 10

-S'armishthhâ unknowingly put on as her own the dress of the guru's daughter upon which Devayânî irritated said this:
+Without noticing it S'armishthhâ put on the clothes of the guru's daughter, as if they were her own, whereupon Devayânî irritated said this:

-S'armishthhâ unknowingly put on as her own the dress of the guru's daughter to which Devayânî irritated said this: (Vedabase)
+S'armishthhâ unknowingly put on as her own the dress of the guru's daughter upon which Devayânî irritated said this: (Vedabase)

 Text 11

-'Alas see how she, like a maid-servant, acts against the etiquette.
-Just like a dog after the ghee for a sacrifice has she put on the garment that was meant for me!
+'Now look how she, like a maid-servant, acts without any manners.
+She, just like a dog going for the ghee meant for a sacrifice, has put on the garment that was meant for me!

 'Alas see how she, like a maid-servant, acts against the etiquette.
 Just like a dog after the ghee for a sacrifice has she put on the garment that was meant for me!
 (Vedabase)